Crust Shadow

 For details, please refer to Crust Network Tech Whitepaper v1.9.8

-TEE is the abbreviation of Trusted Execution Environment, a secure area on the main processor that guarantees the security, confidentiality, and integrity of code and data loaded into the internal environment.
+2. What is TEE and what is the role of TEE in Crust?TEE is the abbreviation of Trusted Execution Environment, a secure area on the main processor that guarantees the security, confidentiality, and integrity of code and data loaded into the internal environment.
 TEE’s essence is to provide a safe space to secure data and code execution.
 The code and data in this space is free from influence of conventional operating systems, and can effectively ensure data confidentiality and integrity.

 TEE acts like an honest supervisor in the Crust network, periodically checking on whether the node is working properly, or whether there is a wrong recording or missing user data.
 For users’ sensitive data, TEE encryption denies storage nodes to read users private data.

-Crust now has launched three application scenarios, and has reached cooperation with projects to improve the product.
+3. What are the application scenarios of Crust?Crust now has launched three application scenarios, and has reached cooperation with projects to improve the product.

 1) Decentralized Website Deployment and Operation